Print

 • I highly recommend using a food scale to measure out the flour.
 Inexpensive and worthwhile!
 The precise measurement it provides makes a huge difference in obtaining the right texture for bread.

 • Ingredient Temperature: I use a food thermometer to measure the temperature of the liquids.
-Ideally, you want the temperature around 110 degrees.
+Ideally, you want the temperature to be around 110 degrees.
 This means the liquid is warm enough to activate the yeast, but not so hot that it will kill it.
 If the liquid is too hot, let it sit on the counter for a couple minutes to cool down before measuring again.

 • Baking: Lower the oven rack to a lower position when baking the bread.
 This will prevent the top from browning too quickly while baking.